 like me for some reason it is uneasy for you to run a software installer on your

-python folder.
-You can even have different python
+folder.
+You can even have different python environments with differents

 And then python and its commands are available from the command line:

 Another advantage of Portable Python is that it comes already bundled with The Python for Windows extensions (a.k.a. pywin32) and Django.